groupmcti01/firestore-disaster-recovery/README.md

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

-## Contributing

-Refer to the [contribution guidelines](./CONTRIBUTING.md) for information on contributing to this module.

 [iam-module]: https://registry.terraform.io/modules/terraform-google-modules/iam/google
 [project-factory-module]: https://registry.terraform.io/modules/terraform-google-modules/project-factory/google